 - Switch between listening and reading with Whispersync for Voice.

 - Great returns policy; you can easily return your audiobook if you don’t like it for any reason, and you will receive an immediate credit.

 - Excellent customer service; Audible offers phone support and live chat, do quickly deal with any issues immediately.

 - You can keep your audiobook even after you cancel your Audible membership.

 - You can rollover your credits

-Scribd does offer a more varied package; your membership fee allows one audiobook, three ebooks, and unlimited document and sheet music access.
+Scribd offers a more varied package; your membership fee allows unlimited audiobook, ebooks, magazines, document and sheet music access (restrictions may apply on some titles).
 However, the audiobook library is currently at approximately 70,000 titles, which is far less than Audible.